Omni-Attribute: Open-vocabulary Attribute Encoder for Visual Concept Personalization: Related Work

 \myparagraph{Visual Concept Disentanglement.} Images inherently blend multiple visual attributes across shared pixels, making attribute disentanglement a long-standing challenge.
 Early works, such as Break-A-Scene~\cite{break_a_scene} and ConceptExpress~\cite{conceptexpress}, attempt to separate concepts using user-defined or attention-derived spatial masks, but these methods are limited to isolating spatially separable elements.
 Inspiration Tree~\cite{inspiration_tree} introduces a hierarchical decomposition of visual concepts but lacks predictability in its representations.

-Recent methods like Token-Verse~\cite{tokenverse} (optimization-based) and Mod-Adapter~\cite{mod_adapter} (encoder-based) manipulate the modulation space of DiTs~\cite{dit} to represent image attributes but face two limitations: $(i)$ per-token modulation hinders the personalization of multi-token (phrase-level) concepts; and $(ii)$ the usage of AdaLN conditioning restricts control to simple, limited affine transformations (scale-and-shift).
+Recent methods like Token-Verse~\cite{tokenverse} (optimization-based) and Mod-Adapter~\cite{mod_adapter} (encoder-based) manipulate the modulation space of DiTs~\cite{dit} to represent image attributes but face two limitations: $(i)$ per-token (word-level) modulation hinders the personalization of multi-token (phrase-level) concepts; and $(ii)$ the usage of AdaLN conditioning restricts control to simple, limited affine transformations (scale-and-shift).
 Closer to our setting, OADis~\cite{OADis} and DeCLIP~\cite{declip} leverage text-guided contrastive objectives for attribute disentanglement, but they are restricted to a fixed, closed set of attributes.
-In contrast, \ourmodel is able to faithfully extract open-vocabulary attribute embeddings, enabling precise and flexible image generation. \iftoggle{arxiv}{}{ }
+In contrast, \ourmodel is able to extract open-vocabulary attribute embeddings, enabling more flexible image generation.